essc/clp_foss4g_workshop/source/maxent_qgis.rst

 Load you model output
 ------------------------

-1. To load your MaxEnt output map, select :guilabel:`Layer -->`
+1. To load your MaxEnt output map, select :menuselection:`Layer -->`
 |mActionAddRasterLayer| :guilabel:`Add Raster Layer`.

 2. Click `Browse` and double-click to your directory.
 Select